His lockdown EP ‘Samaya’ is without doubt one of best collections of indie songs this year.

 A LTCL (Licentiate of Trinity College, London) Diploma holder in western classical guitar, he is also the first and only Nepali language singer/songwriter to have been endorsed by Epiphone Guitars (Gibson India).
 His music's popularity is evident on online social platforms and has received tremendous airplays across the world.
 He is the head of the Arts Department at the Vasant Valley School in New Delhi when he is not travelling to perform.

-He has been invited by the Recording Academy as a Voting member for the Grammy's for the year 2022-23.
+He has been a Voting member for the Recording Academy/Grammys for the year 2022-23 and continues to be so for 2023-24 as well.

-He has also appeared at various music festivals across the world; the NH7 Weekender at Shillong, Pune, and New Delhi, Joon Festival in the U.K. at the Wembley Arena and Basingstoke, Momo Festival at Melbourne, Nepal Music Festival at Kathmandu, The Winter Festival in Darjeeling, Sikkim Winter Carnival at Gangtok, Maya Winter Festival in Sydney ASEAN Music Festival at New Delhi and Udaipur Music Festival to name a few.
+He has also appeared at various music festivals across the world; the NH7 Weekender at Shillong, Pune, and New Delhi, Joon Festival in the U.K. at the Wembley Arena and Basingstoke, Momo Festival at Melbourne, Nepal Music Festival at Kathmandu, The Winter Festival in Darjeeling, Sikkim Winter Carnival at Gangtok, Maya Winter Festival in Sydney, ASEAN Music Festival at New Delhi, Udaipur Music Festival, North East Festival, Pine Tree Festival, Rongali Festival, Orange Festival, Yomgo River Festival, RSJ Massive Tour and Ziro Music Festival in India to name a few.

 "Chettri stands apart with an unpretentiousness that reflects the simplicity of mountain life.
 Eschewing studio over-production, his music has a rare transportable quality, and not just for the guileless singing or the effortless blending of instruments such as the Nepali sarangi"